Flamur112/lumin-eyes-ecommerce/CONTRIBUTING.md

 ## Contact Information

-If you have any questions or need assistance, please don't hesitate to contact the project maintainers.
+If you have any questions or need assistance, please don't hesitate to contact me.

 ## Acknowledgments